Please study the 10 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-An organized, electronic collection of information optimized for fast access and typically consisting of rows, columns, indexes, and keys.
+an organized, electronic collection of information optimized for fast access and typically consisting of rows, columns, indexes, and keys

 UK